Sub-Laplacian eigenvalue bounds on CR manifolds: Introduction and statements of the results

 and the volume is taken with respect to the form $\theta\wedge (d\theta)^n$. \end{theorem} An argument similar to the one in the proof of Cor.~\ref{ei:b} also yields the bounds for the Neumann eigenvalues $\lambda_k(\theta,\Omega)$ independent of a pseudo-Hermitian structure $\theta$ and a subdomain $\Omega\subset\mathbf{H}_n$.
 Both Theorems~\ref{t1} and~\ref{t2} are consequences of a more general statement in Sect.~\ref{mt}.
 In particular, a statement similar to Theorem~\ref{t2} holds for arbitrary subdomains $\Omega\subset\mathbf{H}_n$ and pseudo-Hermitian structures on $\Omega$ with finite volume.
 In fact, following the approach of Grigor'yan and Yau~\cite{GY99,GNY} in the conformal geometry setting, one can give versions of these statements for rather arbitrary measures on CR manifolds.

-The method used in this paper seems to carry over to a more general setting of sub-Riemannian manifolds to yield eigenvalue bounds for hypo-Laplacian.
+The method used in this paper carries over essentially without changes to contact sub-Riemannian manifolds and can be also used to get sub-Laplacian eigenvalue bounds on general sub-Riemannian manifolds.
 We plan to address these and related questions in a forthcoming paper.

-{\em Acknowledgements.} I am grateful to Andrei Agrachev for a number of discussions on the subject during my visit to SISSA, Triest.
+{\em Acknowledgements.} I am grateful to Andrei Agrachev for a number of discussions on the subject during my visit to SISSA, Trieste.